Kampfgeschwader 100: Mediterranean and North Africa

 In mid-August it withdrew to Greece to train crews and brought up to strength.
 At Kalamaki it could field 28 He 111s, with 11 operational on 20 September 1942.
 It carried out nuisance raids on El Alamein on 26 September but was transferred to Catania, Sicily, on 1 October.
 Formally placed under the command of II.
 Fliegerkorps, II./KG 100 assisted in the Siege of Malta.
 From 12 to 19 October 1942 it flew attacks against Malta airfields.
 It bombed RAF Luqa on 15 October but lost its commanding officer Major Horst Röbling killed in action.
 Hermann Diekötter replaced him.
 The group was moved back to Kalamaki on 23 October, it response to the Second battle of El Alamein.
 It flew small-scale night attacks until 10 November 1942 when it was recalled to Sicily in response to Operation Torch, and the Anglo-American landings in Morocco, and Algeria.
 It bombed Algiers on 10/11 November and began attacks on American shipping along the Algerian coast.
 It bombed Bilda airfield on 28 November and struck at Bône harbour on 4/5 and 5/6 December.
 To the end of the month it attacked airfields around Benghazi.
 On 17 December 1942 it flew oil supplies to the German Africa Corps in Tunisia.
 By the end of 1942, II./KG 100 had 22 (from 32) bombers operational but only four of 17 crews available were fit for action by 31 December.
-Until 11 March 1943, it carried our attacks on convoys and shipping in the Tripoli and Benghazi vicinity.
+Until 11 March 1943, it carried out attacks on convoys and shipping in the Tripoli and Benghazi vicinity.
 Some Staffeln were relocated to Belgrade in Yugoslavia to begin Case White against Yugoslav partisans from 5 February to 2 March 1943.

 III./KG 100 was formed on 20 September 1942 from the former Aufklärungsgruppe (See) 126.
 The group was commanded by Hans Schulz.
 Based at Athens-Kalamaki and then Athens-Eleusis it was subordinated to Fliegerkorps X. It operated the He 111, Arado Ar 96 and Blohm & Voss BV 138.
 It began by flying convoy escort missions in the Aegean Sea.
 From late November 1942 to February 1943 it flew from Catania in Sicily.
 It attacked ports along the Tunisian and Algerian coastlines.
 A small detachment was sent to Yugoslavia to participate in Case White.
 On 10 February it received notice to revert to its original identity.
 The ordered was carried out ten days later.

 The battleship Roma explodes after being struck by a Fritz-X guided PGM gravity bomb.